Always Be My Maybe

 Always Be My Maybe is a 2019 American romantic comedy film, written by Ali Wong, Randall Park and Michael Golamco and directed by Nahnatchka Khan.
 It stars Park and Wong as childhood friends Marcus and Sasha, who have not been in touch since a brief teenage fling ended badly.
-When Sasha returns to San Francisco to open a restaurant and romantic chemistry from their teenager years remains, Marcus's fears and Sasha's fame and demanding career challenge their potential new relationship.
+When Sasha returns to San Francisco to open a restaurant and romantic chemistry from their teenager years remains, Marcus' fears and Sasha's fame and demanding career challenge their potential new relationship.
 James Saito, Michelle Buteau, Vivian Bang, Daniel Dae Kim and Keanu Reeves also star.

-The film was released in select theaters on May 29, 2019, and digitally on May 31, 2019, on Netflix.
+The film was released in select theaters on May 29, 2019, and on Netflix on May 31, 2019.

 Plot

-Sasha Tran and Marcus Kim are childhood friends who grow up next door to each other in San Francisco.
-As Sasha's Vietnamese-immigrant/refugee parents regularly leave her home alone while they tend to their store, Marcus's parents often have her over for dinner, and Marcus's Korean-American mother Judy teaches her to cook.
+In 1996, Sasha Tran and Marcus Kim are childhood friends who grow up next door to each other in San Francisco.
+As Sasha's Vietnamese immigrant/refugee parents regularly leave her home alone while they tend to their store, Marcus' parents often have her over for dinner, and Marcus' Korean-American mother Judy teaches her to cook.

-Eventually Sasha and Marcus form a close friendship that carries on into their teenage years, but this is broken after his mother dies in an accident.
+By 2003, Sasha and Marcus form a close friendship that carries on into their teenage years, but it is broken after his mother dies in an accident.
 Grieving, the two have sex but a wedge is driven between them when they argue shortly afterwards and they fall out of touch.

-Sixteen years later, Sasha is a celebrity chef and engaged to Brandon Choi, a successful restaurateur.
+Sixteen years later in 2019, Sasha is a celebrity chef and engaged to Brandon Choi, a successful restaurateur.
 Marcus is still in San Francisco living with his widowed father and performs in a talented but largely unsuccessful band that only plays in his neighborhood.
 He also has a girlfriend Jenny, an Asian American woman with dreadlocks.
 Sasha breaks up with Brandon after he delays their wedding yet again.
 Briefly moving back to the Bay Area to oversee the opening of a new restaurant, she has a chance encounter with Marcus when he and his father are hired to install air conditioning at her temporary home.

 After initial friction, they reconnect and become friends again, and Marcus admits to his father he still has feelings for Sasha.
 But before he can tell her, Sasha announces she has met someone new, and they wind up on a disastrous double date with Marcus' girlfriend and Sasha's new love interest: movie star Keanu Reeves.
 The long evening ultimately dissolves into chaos as Sasha confesses her longtime childhood crush on Marcus, a brawl breaks out between Marcus and Keanu, and Jenny ends up staying with Keanu for the night.
 Afterwards Marcus and Sasha have sex.